Gretna’s case shows increased pressure on high schools and NSAA as transfers rise

 Bellar’s advice for parents considering transfers is to talk to the school they’re leaving and the new school.
 “They are going to give you sound advice what to do.
 In our office, our phone is always ringing and they can call me anytime.”

-For schools, he said their due diligence is through awareness of the transfer rules.
+He said due diligence for schools is through awareness of the transfer rules.
 Some athletic directors with 15 to 20 years of experience still call him to verify they have the right answers for parents.

 “When my phone rings from a parent,” Bellar said, “I bet 75% of the time I’m asking questions about a domicile.”